open-craft/microsite-generator/README.md

     ```

 ### Overrides
-It might be necessary to override some value of some field in microsite configuration.
-For that we have following options -
+To override values of fields in microsite configuration, we have the following options -

 #### Context Override